-Soft-start is essential to assure the correct and safe startup of the step-down converter.
-It avoids inrush current surge and makes the output voltage increase monothonically.
+The soft-start is essential to assure a correct and safe startup of the step-down converter.
+It avoids inrush current surge and makes the output voltage increases monothonically.

-The soft-start is performed by a staircase ramp on the non inverting input ( $V{REF}$ ) of the error amplifier.
+The soft-start is performed by a staircase ramp on the non inverting input (VREF) of the error amplifier.
 So the output voltage slew rate is: